Plus-Ultra-Consulting/awesomeEvents-UI/README.md

 docker compose up -d
 ```

-Now, web server is available at `http://localhost:3000/` or another port if you changed it in the configuration.
+Web server is available at `http://localhost:3000/` or another port if you changed it in the configuration.

 If you want to stop the server and remove the image, run: